musthafamu/Reactmachinetask/README.md

 # React Machine Task Statboard

 Welcome to the React Machine Task Statboard project!
 This project is a client-side React application designed for [provide a brief description of the project].
+The application uses an API, and there is a Node.js server located in the `server` folder.

 ## Technologies Used